ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 2. On the navigator pane, click **NSX Edges** and double-click the **customer-nsx-edge edge**.
 3. On the **Summary** tab for this edge, review the edge description, which contains the subnet identifiers for both the private and public customer subnets.

-Additionally, you can find more details about the customer subnets by completing the following steps in the IBM Cloud infrastructure customer portal:
+Additionally, you can find more details about the customer subnets by completing the following steps in the 	{{site.data.keyword.slportal}}:

 1. Click **Networking > IP Management > Subnets**.
 2. Click the filter menu and in the Subnet field enter the identifier as seen in the description of the **customer-nsx-edge** edge on the **Summary** tab in the VMware vSphere Web Client.